rockroman/CI_PP1_SO/README.md

 <img src="docs/user-story/user-stories-0-b.jpg">
 </details>

-9. As a returning user,i want to find and connect with company on social media.
+9. As a returning user,I want to find and connect with company on social media.

 | **Feature**                     | **Action**                          | **Expected Result**                                                                  | **Actual Result** |